Skip to Main Content

 A Pub That Looks Like a Pub and Cooks Like One Too

 There is a particular kind of pub that has largely disappeared from British city centres: the kind where the bar is built for drinking, the food is built for eating, and nobody has thought to put microgreens on the Scotch egg.
-The Broad Chare, at 25 Broad Chare on the north bank of the Tyne, is a deliberate attempt to recover that version of the pub — and it does so with enough conviction to have become a reference point in Newcastle's dining scene.
+The Broad Chare is a bar at 25 Broad Chare in Newcastle upon Tyne, with a 4.6 Google rating and a recommended reservation policy.

 Upstairs, Where the Eating Happens